lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 In VIPER, the UIViewController sends <u>every</u> event coming from a UIControl or lifecycle method directly to the Presenter.
 The ViewController does not process the event in any way, whatsoever.
 Super simple!

-As you can see in the diagram, the ViewController has another role.
-I will cover this later.
+As you can see in the diagram, the ViewController has another role, which I will cover this later.

 ### The Presenter